Paying your suppliers on Shopify Collective app

 Shopify Collective automatic payments

-Shopify Collective's automatic payments feature makes it easy to pay your suppliers for products and shipping.
-If your store meets the requirements, then the automatic payments feature is turned on automatically.
+Automatic payments are turned on when you install Shopify Collective, if you meet requirements.
+It’s the recommended way to pay your suppliers for products and shipping.
 There are no extra charges for using Shopify Collective's automatic payments feature.

 When automatic payments are turned on for you and your supplier in Shopify Collective, the cost price of any Shopify Collective product you sell is automatically debited from your Shopify Payments balance.
-It's then transferred to your supplier's Shopify Payments account automatically, once they mark the order as fulfilled.
-You don't need to do anything else to pay your supplier, but in case your Shopify Payments balance is insufficient, then it's your responsibility to pay your supplier.
+The funds then transfer to your supplier's Shopify Payments account automatically, once they mark the order as fulfilled.

 You can view and keep track of Shopify Collective payments directly in the Shopify Collective app.